Ellin22/Nike-com/README.md

 # Communication tools

 - **ANB community :** A built-in platform in ANB learning platform used to communication and scrum-note purposes.
-- **Peer Review Board:**A platform for teammates to share their code and ask for their teammate opinions and criticism for a better way to construct their code.
+- **Peer Review Board :** A platform for teammates to share their code and ask for their teammate opinions and criticism for a better way to construct their code.
-- **Notion:** A platform to organize team progress and sprint report.
+- **Notion :** A platform to organize team progress and sprint report.
 Note down the thing that we stuck on and the things that we learn.

 # Plan